CloudLabsAI-Azure/Azure-OpenAI-Bot-with-MSTeams/Getting-Started.md

     ![](Images/split.png)

-## Task 1: Log in to Azure Portal and verify the pre-deployed resources
+## Login to Azure Portal and verify the pre-deployed resources

 1. Open Azure Portal from the desktop by double-clicking on it.